TEST for MALAWI scholarships are available for study at all Malawian public Universities. Private Universities are specifically excluded.

-There are currently 57 students sponsored by TEST for Malawi, with some great case studies at 'Our Scholars'.
-The Madrinha Trust are providing a scholarship to one student studying Manufacturing Engineering at Malawi University of Science and Technology (MUST).
+In total 255 students have been supported in Malawi and there are currently 67 students sponsored, with some great case studies at 'Our Scholars'.
+The Madrinha Trust are providing scholarships including to one student studying Manufacturing Engineering at Malawi University of Science and Technology (MUST).
 In 2018/19 there were 25 TEST scholars in Malawi who completed their courses and graduated.
 Covid-19 has delayed graduations for 2020.

 TEST scholars are provided with a mentor on campus to provide support and take a keen interest in the academic progress of the student.
 After graduation, scholars are linked with businesses to help them excel both academically and professionally.
 All scholars agree to work in Malawi for at least 5 years after graduation, which helps with the social and economic development of Malawi.